mattermost/mattermost-handbook/contributors/contributors/localization.md

 ## Translation Process

-If you're interested in contributing translations to Mattermost, please join the [Mattermost localization channel to discuss] (https://community.mattermost.com/core/channels/localization).
+If you're interested in contributing translations to Mattermost, please join the [Mattermost localization channel to discuss](https://community.mattermost.com/core/channels/localization).
 Below are descriptions of the overall localization process.

 ## Initial Translation